tisimst/pyDOE/README.rst

 Installation and download
 =========================

-See the `package documentation`_ for helpful hints relating to downloading and installing pyDOE.
+See the `package homepage`_ for helpful hints relating to downloading and installing pyDOE.

 Source Code